 Sermons focus on living a life of faith and devotion in accordance with the teachings of the Koran.
 Here are examples of inspirational topics that a khutbah may touch upon.

 Although not an essential feature of Mosque architecture, the courtyard serves an important purpose.
 Especially in an urban setting, these courtyards provide a tranquil space to cleanse the mind of the noise and cares of the city, and to prepare for prayer.

 The sahn also has a practical function.
 There is very often a fountain for refreshment and for ritual ablutions – wadu – before prayer.
 It is also a place to remove one’s shoes in order to enter the Mosque.

 Sebil- A Public Fountain

 All over Istanbul, you will find beautiful ornate kiosks for dispensing water, often in the Ottoman Baroque style.
 These were a common feature of cities throughout the former Ottoman Empire.
-Outside of Mosques, at crossroads, and in town squares one would find a sebil, where water for both drinking and for ritual ablutions before prayer would flow freely.
+Outside of Mosques, at crossroads, and in town squares one would find a sebil, where drinking water would flow freely for all.

 Wudu- Ritual Ablutions

 To prepare for prayer, the faithful must have a clean mind, heart, and body.
 Outside of all Mosques, fountains provide a place for these ablutions, which are a specific ritual unto themselves.
 Wudu not only cleanses the body, but prepares one spiritually for prayer.

 Islamic decoration is aniconic, meaning that it does include the depiction of humans or animals.
 This stems from a prohibition against idolatry, and also a belief that God is the sole creator of living forms.
 In fact, one of the word used to describe God – “musawwir” – means artist, or maker of forms.